 Weleda Skin Food is celebrating its 90th birthday!
 Now, this is a skincare product that does contain alcohol.
 I am inclined to agree with Sarah Brown, founder of Pai on the use of alcohol in beauty products (read more here), but I don’t use this product every day so figure it’s OK to use now and then.
 Weleda Skin Food really does work; it’s great for dry feet and hands (and knees and elbows), as well as dry patches elsewhere.
 It’s a really rich cream with base oils of sunflower and sweet almond oil, plus beeswax and flower extracts of viola tricolor, calendula and chamomile.

 This product despite containing alcohol does not dry my skin, but I do wonder if Weleda would consider not using alcohol in their formulas; not the deodorant, but the skincare products definitely!
-I am sure this would encourage more label-scrutinising customers to buy their products, but on the other hand Weleda are a highly successful company (sold in 50 countries on all 5 continents!) and their formulas are well-researched and the brand are steeped in history.
+I am sure this would encourage more label-scrutinising customers to buy their products, but on the other hand, Weleda is a highly successful company (sold in 50 countries on all 5 continents!) and their formulas are well-researched and the brand is steeped in history.
 As the saying goes, if it ain’t broke…